-EK9 Input Sanitization
+EK9 Security: Input Sanitization and Sensitive Data

-The security framework is designed to be secure by default with zero configuration required, while remaining enterprise extensible for organizations that need custom security policies or specialized logging formats.
+Both layers follow a "Rejection at the Source" philosophy and are secure by default with zero configuration required, while remaining enterprise extensible for organizations that need custom security policies or specialized logging formats.

 Contents